‘Smoke screen’: Canadian airlines use NDAs to keep a lid on passenger settlements

 “My husband and I hemmed and hawed about this.
 Part of us wanted to stand our ground and not accept the confidentiality clause, because airlines should not silence people when they have not followed regulations,” Dafoe said.

-In the end, Dafoe agree to a settlement that included a confidentiality clause, which bars her from disclosing the amount.
+In the end, Dafoe agreed to a settlement that included a confidentiality clause, which bars her from disclosing the amount.

 WestJet says it does “not comment on NDAs publicly regardless of topic or circumstance.”